alohe/quicky/readme.md

 # Quicky CLI

-A CLI tool that streamlines the deployment and management of self-hosted Next.js projects, enabling initialization, deployment from GitHub, updating, deleting, and managing applications, along with effortless setup of domains and SSL certificates, simplifying the entire lifecycle of Next.js apps on remote servers.
+A CLI tool that streamlines the deployment and management of self-hosted Next.js and Node.js projects, enabling initialization, deployment from GitHub, updating, deleting, and managing applications, along with effortless setup of domains and SSL certificates, simplifying the entire lifecycle of web applications on remote servers.

 ## Features

-- 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js projects from private and public GitHub repositories.
+- 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js and Node.js projects from private and public GitHub repositories.
 - ⚙️ **Process Management**: Leverage PM2 for application lifecycle and monitoring.
 - 🔄 **Project Maintenance**: Easily update or remove deployed projects.
 - 🌐 **Domain & SSL Automation**: Automatically configure Nginx for custom domains and SSL certificates, allowing you to add/remove domains from your projects.